Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child lies on a narrow table that slides into the MRI scanner.

 Your child needs to keep still during the scan.
 Movement affects the quality of the results and can even require a repeat scan.
-Your child may be restrained or given a sedative (medication that makes your child relax or sleep).
-The sedative is taken by mouth or given through an intravenous (IV) line.
+Your child may be restrained or given a sedative (medicine that makes your child relax or sleep).
+The sedative is taken by mouth or given through an IV line.
 A trained nurse often helps with this process.
-In rare cases, anesthesia (medication that makes your child sleep) is also used.
+In rare cases, anesthesia (medicine that makes your child sleep) is also used.
 You’ll be told more about this if needed.

 Contrast material, a special dye, may be used to improve image results.
 Your child is given contrast material by mouth or an IV line.